olehsm/smylingsas/site/content/til/Use mixins to DRY.md

 comments = "false"
 +++

-How to use Sass mixin
+How to use Sass mixins